riggsash/CSE471_Project2_RiggsAshlin/README.md

 __ Total

 ### Category I
+**1. Outlined drawings of characters or objects in your video.**
+**EXTRA CREDIT: Painting effects, which you draw over the image on a frame-by-frame basis, perhaps to make it appear drawn**
-For this category, I animated my dancing to add motion/wind behind my legs as I kicked.
+For this category, I outlined my figurines and added eyes (bullet 1).
+For my extra credit, I painted changing patterns over the background (bullet 7).

 ### Category II
-For this category, I warped the first 5 seconds of the video.
-I cut off the warp after 5 seconds because I thought it would be annoying and hard to see the rest of the video.
+**1. Some interesting non-linear image warp.**
+For this category, I created a vertical and horizontal sinusoidal warp across my video.

 ### Category III
-For this category, I keyed the green in my pants to make them pink.
+N/A

 ### Files (Input)
 My input files are a video of me dancing and a 35 second excerpt of Tchaikovsky's Swan Lake Waltz.